jazzband/django-analytical/docs/services/olark.rst

 Setting the visitor nickname
 ----------------------------

-If your websites identifies visitors, you can use that to set their nickname in the operator buddy list.
+If your website identifies visitors, you can use that to set their nickname in the operator buddy list.
 By default, the name and username of an authenticated user are automatically used to set the nickname.
 See :ref:`identifying-visitors`.